Skip to main content

 When do you need to convert between Pascal-seconds and Millipascal-seconds?

-A metric dynamic-viscosity unit equal to 0.
+A metric dynamic-viscosity unit equal to exactly 0.
 Pascal-second and Millipascal-second are both dynamic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Dynamic Viscosity Conversions